CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 When performing outside-in TDD, our first step is to **create an end-to-end test describing the feature we want users to be able to do.**

-Create a file `cypress/integration/listing-restaurants.spec.js` and add the following:
+Remove the file `cypress/integration/smoke.spec.js`; we won't need it anymore.
+In its place, create `cypress/integration/listing-restaurants.spec.js` and add the following:

 ```js
 describe('Listing Restaurants', () => {